 Dentures need to be handled very carefully.
 To avoid accidentally breaking your dentures, stand over a folded towel or sink full of water when handling them.

 Brushing helps to remove stains, plaque and food from your dentures.
 Use a brush with soft bristles designed for cleaning dentures.
 Gently brush all of the surfaces, and be careful not to damage the plastic or bend any attachments.
 Ultrasonic devices can be used.
 These are “mini-bathtub like” devices that use sound waves and a cleaning solution to clean your dentures.
 They do not, however, replace daily brushing.
 In between brushing, rinse your dentures after every meal.

-Hand soap or mild dish washing liquid are acceptable cleaners for your dentures.
+Hand soap or mild dishwashing liquid can be used to clean your dentures effectively.
 Household cleaners and many types of toothpaste can be too abrasive and should not be used.
 Your dentist may recommend products that have been evaluated for effectiveness and safety.

-Dentures need to be kept moist when they are not being used to avoid them drying out or losing their shape.
-Store your dentures in a soaking solution or in water (do not use hot water).
-If your dentures have metal attachments, these could tarnish in a soaking solution.
+It is important to keep your dentures moist even when they are not being used.
+Dryness can make them lose their shape.
+You have to soak your dentures in a special soaking solution or lukewarm to cold water (do not use hot water).
+If your dentures have metal attachments, they could tarnish in a soaking solution.
 Ask your dentist which method is best for your specific denture.

 Dentures should never be repaired or adjusted at home.
 Bending the metal or clasp may weaken the structure.
 Do-it-yourself kits can permanently damage your dentures and over-the-counter glues may contain harmful chemicals.
-If you are having any problems with the fit or comfort of your dentures, see your dentist for an adjustment.
+If you are having any problems with your dentures’ fit or comfort, see your dentist for an adjustment.
 If your denture chips, breaks, cracks or a tooth comes loose, often your dentist can repair it the same day.